ZaremaT/2048/README.md

 ## Proposal Steps

-* Create 4x4 gameboard with 16 tiles.
+* Create 4x4 gameboard with 16 tiles using HTML divs and assigning
 * At the begining of the game gameboard already has with random values of 2 or 4.
+This involves creating "New Game" button
 * Create arrows that will allow to transpose values into 4 different direction.
+This involves:
+- addEventListener
+-function keyPressed
+-if statements
 * Create a function that will unite collided equal values after transpose.
 * New random values of 2 or 4 should appear on a vacant tile of gameboard after each move.
+To generate random number by using Math.floor(Math.random)
 * Create a function that will test if player lost or won.